preethammadapura/basespace-help-1/_docs/articles/tutorials/delete-data-and-restore.md

 {% endstep %}

 {% step 2, /images/tutorials/delete-run-confirmation-window_595x443.png, Confirm %}
 In the confirmation window, click on 'Confirm' button after verifying the run that shall be deleted.
-(Please make sure if u want to check the box that deletes all the associated fiels as well)
+(Please make sure if you want to check the box that deletes all the associated fields as well)
 {% endstep %}

 {% step 3, /images/tutorials/delete-run-success-notification_421x190.png, Success Notification %}